Purchasing a Business of Your Own is a Major Lifetime Investment. Learn How to Avoid Costly and Unnecessary Mistakes Here.

 You may want to establish a meaningful relationship with us after your successful closing.
 That will be terrific.
 We can assist you with the following services.

-NJ Non-Compete Agreements: Are you concerned about protecting your valuable proprietary information against the possibility that your key employees might compete directly against you?
+Non-Compete and Non-Disclosure Agreements: Are you concerned about protecting your valuable proprietary information against the possibility that your key employees might compete directly against you?
 If so, let our experienced corporation attorneys draft a non-compete agreement that will protect your valuable proprietary and confidential business information.

 We can also prepare a non-competition agreement for your employees that can further protect your interests.
 We can counsel you on the best methods of implementing a non-compete agreement with existing and new employees.

-Review of Your NJ Retail, Office or Industrial Lease
+Review of Your Retail, Office or Industrial Lease

 Acquiring a physical location for your enterprise is strategically one of the most important steps in establishing a new company; it brings your business plan one step closer to profitability.
 Commercial leases are generally highly negotiable, from the terms and conditions to the financial payments and methods of payment.
-You should not sign a lease agreement before having an experienced NJ commercial leasing attorney review the lease and negotiate its legal terms to protect your interests and save you money today and for years to come.
-A small mistake or oversight will cost you substantial money.
+You should not sign a lease agreement before having an experienced commercial leasing attorney review the lease to protect your interests and save you money today and for years to come.
+A small oversight in the body of the lease will cost you substantial money.

 I consulted with Mr. Niemann following a recommendation from an associate in Brick, New Jersey.
 I was told that Mr. Niemann would be an excellent person to discuss an investment opportunity which was represented to me as very profitable.
 Mr. Niemann met with me promptly and reviewed the information which was given by the promoter.
 After having considered the promotional information, Mr. Niemann cautioned me against the investment.
 He requested a four-way conference be set up so that he could meet face to face, eye to eye with the promoter of this opportunity.
 After several hours of intense questioning and discussion, Mr. Niemann courteously and professionally concluded the meeting, whereupon he immediately told me not to invest a single penny into this scam as I would lose my investment.
 At the time, I was looking to invest several hundred thousand dollars.
 Thank God I listened to Mr. Niemann.